MarikTik/crypto-history/README.md

 ```

 ## Output Format
-The fetched data is stored as a Parquet file with the following structure:
+The fetched data is stored as a sequence of Parquet files with the following structure:
 ```plaintext
 Columns: [timestamp, low, high, open, close, volume]
 ```